 - The weaker reading was due to employment rising at the slowest pace in five months, new businesses easing from December’s one-year high, and the slowest rise in output since October.

 Consumer Spending & Sentiment

-- The number of mortgage approved for home purchases in December came in at 67.9K.
+- The number of mortgages approved for home purchases in December came in at 67.9K.

 - This is slightly more than the previous month’s 67.5K figure.

 - Also, the current reading keeps the uptrend steady, which implies that the U.K. housing market is still relatively stable.

 - Net lending to individuals, meanwhile, increased by £4.8 billion in December, which is less than the £5.1 that was printed during the previous month.

 - Moreover, this is the smallest increase since May 2015 and puts an end to five months of improving readings.

 - This means that consumer credit weakened in December and could mean that consumer spending would also weaken.